 Peer learning: This is when students learn from their peers, such as through group discussions or peer review activities.

-Advantages of Social Learning
+Benefits of Social Learning

 Social learning has several benefits that can enhance the learning experience.
 Some of these benefits include: